 Armed with this experience and knowledge, Richard Lawson is one of the most effective and highly rated DUI Defense Attorneys in the State of Georgia.
 His reviews and ranking on AVVO are excellent.
 His client's comments are outstanding and his ability to help you navigate the murky waters of a DUI case is unparalleled.

-After over twenty years of DUI defense, Richard Lawson is one of the most experienced Georgia DUI Attorneys this state has to offer.
+After over twenty five years of DUI defense, Richard Lawson is one of the most experienced Georgia DUI Attorneys this state has to offer.
 He has assembled a team of attorneys and support staff that will help minimize the disruption to your life that a DUI can cause.

 RICHARD LAWSON IS ONE OF THE MOST HIGHLY RATED DUI DEFENSE ATTORNEYS IN DUNWOODY GEORGIA

 Every DUI case is actually two cases...a court case, and an ADMINISTRATIVE LICENSE SUSPENSION case.
 The Administrative License Suspension or ALS case starts with your THIRTY-DAY LETTER.

 When you receive your DUI charges, you will get a thirty-day letter from Georgia Department of Driver Services (DDS).
 It will explain that you only have thirty days to file a request for a hearing (along with $150) before your Georgia Driver's License is AUTOMATICALLY SUSPENDED.

 Driving in the State of Georgia is seen as a privilege, not a right.
 The State allows you to maintain your driving privileges providing you comply with various rules and regulations.
 Receiving a DUI charge, whether you're found guilty or not, is one of those violations.